t-wanl/Demo-Jenkins-UI/README.md

 # Jenkins Dynamic Databinding UI Controller Library Demo

-This repository is the demo of [Jenkins Dynamic Databinding UI Controller Library](https://github.com/t-wanl/Jenkins-Dynamic-Databinding-UI-Controller-Library).
+This repository is the demo of [Jenkins Dynamic Databinding UI Control Library](https://github.com/t-wanl/Jenkins-Dynamic-Databinding-UI-Control-Library).

 # Usage
 In home page, Click UI Sample on the left sidebar, select any sample you want to see.